brandtkeller/home-lab/1-Infrastructure/prox-terraform/README.md

-# rke2-terraform
+# prox-terraform
-This is intended to be a spin on the rke2 terraform that exists for cloud providers.
-Intent here is to provide an example for on-premise installations that can provision (and scale) clusters with nodes that are cattle and not pets.
+This is intended to capture the live configuration of my proxmox development cluster (currently 2 physical machines).
+I will primarily use this to store

 ## Structure